The Search for Bréal

 A SEARCH OF THE ARCHIVES

 In the summer of 1988 I faced the possibility of working in Lausanne doing other research activity.
-While there, I met the individual responsible for the IOC archives, Karel Wend1I.
+While there, I met the individual responsible for the IOC archives, Karel Wendl.
 It turned out that, like me, he was a passionate marathon runner and had run several.
 Thus, contact between brothers of the shinsplint was easily made.

-As it turned out, Wend was also interested in finding the letter.
+As it turned out, Wendl was also interested in finding the letter.
 Against all odds, our problem was solved within minutes, since de Coubertin’s correspondence had recently been filed electronically.
 I soon held in my hands a copy of the letter in extraordinary condition.
 The letter had been written by Bréal on September 1894 from Nyon in Switzerland. de Coubertin was preparing to drive to Greece in preparation for the Games.
 The letter consists of four pages, but the crucial passage is as follows:

-“Since you are going to Athens, check if it is possible to organize arace from Marathon to Pnyx.
+“Since you are going to Athens, check if it is possible to organize a race from Marathon to Pnyx.
 This would have ancient character.
 If we knew the time the Greek warrior needed for this stretch, we could make a record of it.
-It is my suggestion to donate a ‘Marathon Trophy.’”
+It is my suggestion to donate a ‘Marathon Trophy.'”

 It is general knowledge that the Greek water-carrier Spiridon Louis [also spelled Loues] won the first Olympic marathon in 1896.
 At the victory ceremony, which took place on April 12, he received a medal, the olive branch, a diploma, and an ancient vase that pictured a long-distance runner.
 He also received the trophy donated by Bréal.
 Louis died in 1940.
 His medal is today in the possession of the Greek state.
 For some time it was exhibited in a display case in the new Olympic stadium in Athens.
 But what became of the trophy?